cac-t-u-s/cac-t-u-s.github.io/pages/sound-editor.md

 ## Visualization

-The sound editor has the ususal horizontal rulers for zooming in/out and scrolling through the sound.
+The sound editor has the usual horizontal rulers for zooming in/out and scrolling through the sound.

 ## Player